Breakfast daily, 9 lunches including a picnic lunch in Denali National Park, 10 three-course dinners including a

 Day 12 VALDEZ–WHITTIER–ANCHORAGE

 Board a BOAT today and get a closer look at the Trans-Alaska Pipeline Terminal, the many massive glaciers, and the playful sea life of PRINCE WILLIAM SOUND.
 Keep your eyes open for eagles, whales, mountain goats, dolphins, and sea lions!
 This evening, enjoy a farewell dinner.

 Day 13 ANCHORAGE–SEWARD (EMBARKATION).

-Transfer to the pier to embark on your Holland America cruise ship, the MS Noordam (sailing on the following departures: May 30, June 13, July 25, and August 8, 22) or MS Zaandam (sailing on the following departures: May 23, June 20, July 4, 18, and August 1, 29).
+Transfer to the pier to embark on your Holland America cruise ship, the MS Noordam (sailing on the following departures: May 21, June 18, July 2, 16, 30, and August 13 & 27) or MS Westerdam (sailing on the following departures: May 28, June 11, July 23, and August 6, 20, and September 3).

 Enjoy breathtaking scenery as we travel the route of Alaska’s Marine Highway.
 The entire shoreline of the Gulf of Alaska is a rugged combination of forests, mountains, and tidewater glaciers.
 Be on the lookout for Alaska’s wildlife including whales, seals, otters, puffins and more.